-The State of Florida currently permits two types of medical cannabis treatments for qualified patients: Low-THC Medical Cannabis and THC-Containing Medical Cannabis.
+The State of Florida currently permits two types of medical cannabis (medical marijuana) treatments for qualified patients: Low-THC Medical Cannabis and THC-Containing Medical Cannabis.

 Low-THC Medical Cannabis

 The active ingredient of low-THC medical cannabis is cannabidiol (CBD).
 This treatment does not cause the euphoric effects typically attributed to cannabis consumption.
 CBD appears to be non-toxic to humans, though some mild side effects have been reported, including increased sleepiness, fatigue, diarrhea, and change in appetite.

 THC-Containing Medical Cannabis

 THC is the ingredient that causes the euphoric/psychoactive effects of cannabis.
 The doses needed to provide relief for the patient will vary, and with this, so can the euphoric effect.
 CBD should also be an ingredient of this treatment as it works synergistically with the THC, and also can decrease the euphoric effects of the THC.
 This allows for higher doses of THC to be used by lowering the side-effects of the THC.